Frequently Asked Questions

 Concord’s email and phone are NOT monitored when the agency is closed.
 If you need to talk to someone immediately, DO NOT send an email.
 DO NOT leave a phone message.
 Instead, in Franklin County contact Netcare at (614) 276-2273 or call 911.
 In Delaware County call Helpline at 211.

 The intake appointment to begin services will be at Concord in Westerville.
-Depending on the services needed, staff may transport clients, provide service in their homes, or at another location.

 On behalf of the thousands of people we serve every year, we gratefully accept tax-deductible financial contributions so we can continue to meet their needs.
 Please visit our donation page to learn how your support will help make our community healthier.
 Based on need, we also accept some household goods for families in supportive housing.